 We need outreach volunteers to use Facebook to actively share information about the Conservancy.
 Facebook is now part of our strategy to attract new audiences, increase our visibility, and increase awareness of conservation and can be a fun way for our volunteers to stay engaged.
-You can start by “liking” us on our Facebook page.
+Start by “liking” us on Facebook!
+Volunteers are also asked to:

-- Make 1 post per month on their personal Facebook pages relating to TNC or conservation.
+- Make one post per month on their personal Facebook pages relating to The Nature Conservancy or conservation.
 Or simply “share” our content on your page.

-- Post 4 articles a year, that’s only one every three months, about conservation from anywhere.
-Try looking on our blog, or other websites, such as the New York Times, the Huffington Post, or something local such as Grid.
+- Post four articles per year about conservation from anywhere.
+(Try looking on our blog, or other websites, such as the New York Times, the Huffington Post, or something local such as Grid.)

-- Post 1 summary or photo after each volunteer experience with TNC.
+- Post one summary or photo after each volunteer experience with The Nature Conservancy.